SSProve/ssprove/README.md

 up to inequalities.
 The definition of `θ_morph` relies on the notion of couplings, defined in this file [rhl_semantics/only_prob/Couplings.v].
-The prove that it constitutes a lax morphism depends on lemmas for couplings that can be found in the same file.
+The proof that it constitutes a lax morphism depends on lemmas for couplings that can be found in the same file.